FlaxEngine/FlaxDocs/manual/scripting/advanced/multithreading.md

 }
 ```

+Also, when using `async` tasks you can use the `Scripting.MainThreadScheduler` to invoke task on a main thread during game *Update*.
+This can be usefull when chacing the async tasks with main thread tasks.

 ## Thread

 If you want to have more control over the multithreaded code execution then the best way is to create thread manually and control its execution: